The ankle joint combines the fibula and tibia with the adrenal ankle anatomy gland-talus and foot bone.

 In such a complex element of the musculoskeletal system as the ankle, various pathological processes can occur.
 To detect a defect, visualize it, correctly make a reliable diagnosis, there are various diagnostic methods:

-Ultrasound At the present stage of diagnosis, it is rarely used, since, unlike the knee joint, the ankle cavity is small.
 However, the method is good economical, quick, no harmful effects on the tissue.
-You can detect the accumulation of blood and swelling in the joint bag, foreign bodies, visualize the ligaments.
-A description of the progress of the procedure, the results are seen, are given by the doctor of functional diagnostics.
+So, You can detect the accumulation of blood and swelling in the joint bag, foreign bodies, visualize the ligaments.

-CT scan.
-CT is used to assess the condition of the bone system of the joint.
+Before, CT scan.
 With fractures, neoplasms, arthrosis, this technique is the most valuable in the diagnostic plan.

-Magnetic resonance imaging.
-As with the study of the knee joint, this procedure is better than any other will indicate the condition of the articular cartilage, ligaments, Achilles tendon.
-The technique is expensive but as informative as possible.
+Before, Magnetic resonance imaging.
+So, As with the study of the knee joint, this procedure is better than any other will indicate the condition of the articular cartilage, ligaments, Achilles tendon.
+So, the technique is expensive but as informative as possible.

-Arthroscopy Minimally invasive, low-traumatic procedure, which includes the introduction of a chamber into the capsule.
-The doctor can examine the inside of the bag with his own eyes and determine the focus of the pathology.
+Before, Arthroscopy Minimally invasive, low-traumatic procedure, which includes the introduction of a chamber into the capsule.
+So, the doctor can examine the inside of the bag with his own eyes and determine the focus of the pathology.